 Southwest Colorado’s exceptional drought hurts!
 Montezuma County irrigators and the Ute Mountain Ute Tribe have suffered acute and devastating financial impacts from consecutive years of exceptional drought.
 The Dolores Water Conservancy District had to enact penalties for water overuse and exhaust most of their reserves to keep water costs reasonable for strapped farmers.
-Fish populations and the recreationists that follow them have suffered, with fishing bans in effect on the San Miguel and Dolores rivers.
+Fish populations and the recreationists that follow them have suffered, with fishing bans on the San Miguel and Dolores rivers.
 Colorado Parks and Wildlife reported the potential loss of a highly valued rainbow trout fishery on the lower Dolores River.
 The Town of Dove Creek had to act to ensure late summer municipal water supply was available when there wasn’t enough water to push deliveries through their canal.

 We’ve had a reprieve (for now).
-Recent rains have lowered the short-term drought designation for southwest Colorado.
+Monsoon rains have lowered the short-term drought designation for southwest Colorado.
 But our area remains in a long-term drought, and will continue to, unless we see several years of above-average snowpack and plentiful monsoons.

 - Dredging will provide access to last 5 feet of irrigation water in parched McPhee Reservoir (Durango Herald, August 6, 2021)

 - Monsoons quench short-term drought across Southwest Colorado (Durango Herald, August 4, 2021)

 - The big dry didn’t die (Telluride Daily Planet, August 4, 2021)

 - Trout habitat will be lost in western Colorado drought (9News – July 8, 2021)

 - Drought triggers penalties for overuse of water (Durango Herald – June 29, 2021)